FFTAI/fftai.github.io/docs/concepts/overview.md

-# Welcome to the RoCS Robot Control System!
+# Welcome to the RoCS
 ---

 **RoCS, short for Robot Control System, is designed for robot developers, providing robust support and flexible customization for your robotic projects.
 Whether you are an experienced engineer or a novice enthusiast, RoCS offers comprehensive solutions for your projects.**